The Futurist

 2015 : As predicted in early 2006 on The Futurist, a 4-door sedan with a 240 hp engine, yet costing only 5 cents/mile to operate (the equivalent of 60 mpg of gasoline), is widely available for $35,000 (which is within the middle-class price band by 2015).
 This is the result of combined advances in energy, lighter nanomaterials, and computerized systems.

-2016 : Medical Tourism introduces $200B/year of net deflationary benefit to healthcare costs in the US economy.
-Healthcare inflation is halted, except for the most advanced technologies for life extension.
+2016 : Medical Tourism introduces $100B/year of net deflationary benefit to healthcare costs in the US economy.
+Healthcare inflation is slowed, except for the most advanced technologies for life extension.

 2017 : China's per-capita GDP on a PPP basis converges with the world average, resulting in a rise in the Yuan exchange rate.
 This is neither good nor bad, but very confusing for trade calculations.
 A recession ensues while all the adjustments are sorted out.